AashnaNarang/SandwichMaking/README.md

 Object that controls getting and giving ingredients.
 1. If table if empty, an agent can place ingredients to fill the table.
 Otherwise it is forced to wait.
 2. If a table has ingredients, it checks if the requesting chef has the ingredient to make a full sandwich.
 If it does then ingredients are given to that chef and the table is cleared.
 Otherwise, the chef is forced to wait.

+### Diagrams
+UML class and sequence diagrams have been included